 If you find yourself having trouble with concentration and memory, stress may be a part of the problem.

-Another review investigated the stress-response pathways in the brain and their effect on long-term memory.
+Another investigated the stress-response pathways in the brain and their effect on long-term memory.
 Researchers found that certain hormones following a stressful or traumatic event can have the ability to impair memory.

 There has long been a link between stress and addictive behaviors.

-One paper expanded on the idea that stress-related changes in the brain may play a role in the development of addiction.
+One expanded on the idea that stress-related changes in the brain may play a role in the development of addiction.
 According to the researchers, chronic stress can change the physical nature of the brain to promote habit- and addiction-forming behaviors.

-Another study even found that in certain people, genetic variations can play a further role in the stress response and vulnerability towards addiction.
+Another even found that in certain people, genetic variations can play a further role in the stress response and vulnerability towards addiction.